jeffreycwitt/pl339/docs/05-information-as-entropy.md

 Our awareness that a particular string functions in special way (as a "heading" or as a "paragraph") shows our awareness that this string of data belongs to a particular class or type of data.
 We sometimes call these "data-types".

 Further, there are "relationships" asserted between other data-types (e.g. paragraphs or divisions to which this heading applies).
-The types of "relationships" is another kind of data-type and each specific relationship is the data communicated.
+The types of "relationships" are another kind of data-type and each specific relationship is the data communicated.

 How do we recognize this?
 Where do we get this information?
 How does the printed text communicate this?